shraddha02102003/DSA/README.md

 # DSA
-These are coding questions focused on Data Structure and Algorithm (DSA) that are frequently asked in company interviews.
+These are coding questions focused on Data Structure and Algorithm (DSA) that are frequently asked in many company assessment and interviews.

 <b>Topics Covered:</b>
 <br>